smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 An execution mode which forces processing of all data from its inputs.
 Any partitionValues and filter conditions received from previous actions are ignored.

+### CustomPartitionMode
+This execution mode allows to implement arbitrary custom partition logic using Scala.

+Implement trait `CustomPartitionMode` by defining a function which receives the main input and output DataObjects and returns the partition values that need to be processed.

 ### CustomMode
 This execution mode allows to implement arbitrary processing logic using Scala.

-Implement trait `CustomModeLogic` by defining a function which receives main input and output DataObject and returns an `ExecutionModeResult`.
+Implement trait `CustomModeLogic` by defining a function which receives main input and output DataObjects and returns an `ExecutionModeResult`.
 The result can contain input and output partition values, but also options which are passed to the transformations defined in the Action.